 The financial statements of SIGA Technologies, Inc. (the "Company") have been prepared in accordance with generally accepted accounting principles for interim financial information and the rules of the Securities and Exchange Commission (the "SEC") for quarterly reports on Forms 10-Q and do not include all of the information and footnote disclosures required by generally accepted accounting principles for complete financial statements.
 These statements should be read in conjunction with the Company's audited financial statements and notes thereto for the year ended December 31, 2004, included in the 2004 Form 10-K. In the opinion of management, all adjustments (consisting of normal and recurring adjustments) considered necessary for a fair presentation of the results of the interim periods presented have been included.
-The results of operations for the three months ended March 31, 2005 are not necessarily indicative of the results expected for the full year.
+The results of operations for the three and six months ended June 30, 2005 are not necessarily indicative of the results expected for the full year.

 The accompanying financial statements have been prepared on a basis which assumes that the Company will continue as a going concern and which contemplates the realization of assets and the satisfaction of liabilities and commitments in the normal course of business.
 The Company has incurred cumulative net losses and expects to incur additional losses to perform further research and development activities.
 The Company does not have commercial products and has limited capital resources.
 Management's plans with regard to these matters include continued development of its products as well as seeking additional research support funds and financial arrangements.
-Although management continues to pursue these plans, there is no assurance that the Company will be successful in obtaining sufficient financing on terms acceptable to the Company.
-Management believes that its cash flows are sufficient to support its operations beyond 2006, and that sufficient cash flows will be available to meet the Company's business objectives.
-In the event that sufficient funds are not available, the Company will need to postpone or discontinue planned operations and projects.
+Although management continues to pursue these plans, there is no assurance that the Company will be successful in obtaining sufficient financing on commercially reasonable terms.
+Management believes that its anticipated cash flows, including receipt of funding from government contracts and grants, are sufficient to support its operations through the second quarter of 2006 and that sufficient cash flows will be available to meet the Company's business objectives.
+In the event that sufficient funds are not available, the Company will need to postpone or discontinue some or all of its planned operations and projects.
 Continuance of the Company as a going concern is dependent upon, among other things, the success of the Company's research and development programs and the Company's ability to obtain adequate financing.
 The financial statements do not include any adjustments relating to the recoverability of the carrying amount of recorded assets and liabilities that might result from the outcome of these uncertainties.